-CA city tackles street-dwelling RVers offering safe overnight parking - RV Travel
+CA cities tackle street-dwelling RVers, offering safe overnight parking - RV Travel

 East Palo Alto city leaders and social workers are moving forward with a plan conceived nearly a year ago to find a safe place for homeless RV dwellers to live.
-The city will become one of the first cities in the Bay Area to establish a safe parking site for RVs, a significant step toward addressing the increasing population of workers priced out of Bay Area apartments and living in vehicles along city streets reported the Paradise Post.
+The city will become one of the first cities in the Bay Area to establish a safe parking site for RVs, a significant step toward addressing the increasing population of workers priced out of Bay Area apartments and living in vehicles along city streets, reported the Paradise Post.

 East Palo Alto Mayor Ruben Abrica said the program is aimed at keeping working families safe.
 “They’re workers.
 Every day they get up and go to work,” he said.
 “They just decided they would rather buy an RV than pay this incredibly high rent.”

-A handful of other Bay Area cities have begun to address safe parking for the population of service workers, students, and elderly residents living in vehicles: Union City established a safe-parking program for people in cars and trucks two years ago, Mountain View and Santa Clara County teamed up this year on a pilot program to provide overnight shelter for RV owners in parking lots, and San Jose is studying new city codes for residents who live in vehicles.
+A handful of other Bay Area cities have begun to address safe parking for the population of service workers, students and elderly residents living in vehicles: Union City established a safe-parking program for people in cars and trucks two years ago, Mountain View and Santa Clara County teamed up this year on a pilot program to provide overnight shelter for RV owners in parking lots, and San Jose is studying new city codes for residents who live in vehicles.

 Although no recent census of RV dwellers has been conducted, social workers and residents in some cities report a growing, and highly visible, population caused by escalating Bay Area rents and home prices.
 In East Palo Alto, rents have increased 26 percent since January 2015, according to RentCafe.